TMI: Has social media made us oversharers?

-Relationship journeys, friendship breakups and workplace drama - never have I ever been more invested in the lives of strangers on social media.
+Relationship journeys, friendship break-ups and workplace drama – never have I ever been more invested in the lives of strangers on social media.

-As a self-confessed lurker on social media - an Internet user who passively observes what others have put up online - I have found myself thinking about random content creators who have given me so much access to vulnerable, personal details of themselves.
+As a self-confessed lurker on social media – an internet user who passively observes what others have put up online – I have found myself thinking about random content creators who have given me so much access to vulnerable, personal details of themselves.

 Between the public apologies and traumatic meltdowns being recorded for social media, are personal stories no longer for just our close friends or families?

-Fascinated by how social media has blurred the line between what we share in public and private, I sat down for episode 2 of The Usual Place - a new podcast series by The Straits Times - with content creators Candice Gallagher and Shaun Elias Chua, and Twitch streamer Jacey Vong.
+Fascinated by how social media has blurred the line between what we share in public and private, I sat down for Episode 2 of The Usual Place – a new podcast series by The Straits Times – with content creators Candice Gallagher and Shaun Elias Chua, and Twitch streamer Jacey Vong.

 For a start, I asked them what was the most personal thing they have ever shared on social media.

-For Candice, who works in marketing, she said that documenting her egg freezing process in the UK in 2023 made her feel very exposed.
-She documented the two week process on her social media account.
+Candice, who works in marketing, said documenting her egg freezing process in the UK in 2023 made her feel very exposed.
+She documented the two-week process on her social media account.
 She said it was “physically, emotionally and financially demanding”.

 Still, she was spurred on to tell her story.

-“When I’m sharing really personal things like the egg freezing, or even my experience dating, if I can help one person, it’s a hundred percent worth it to me,” said Candice who has close to 80,000 followers on TikTok.
+“When I’m sharing really personal things like the egg freezing, or even my experience dating, if I can help one person, it’s a 100 per cent worth it to me,” said Candice, who has close to 80,000 followers on TikTok.

 Shaun, a marketing and design executive, used social media to come out to his grandmother.
 He said he did so as he was ready to enter into a relationship.